jchristianhall/dev-exercises/css/src/README.md

 * I had to use a few magic numbers for the sake of time.
 I'd refactor those out otherwise.
 * Naming is hard.
 My first pass was silly.
 Second pass was a bit better.
 * I totally should have squashed all my microcommits.
+* Tried to setup webpack to use fancy tooling, but ran out of time before I could get it working well.
+Had to do some manual optimisation for the SVGs.